rust-lang/rust/src/doc/tutorial.md

 # draw_all(~[c]);
 ~~~~

-You can call that on an array of circles, or an array of rectangles
+You can call that on a vector of circles, or a vector of rectangles
 (assuming those have suitable `Drawable` traits defined), but not on
-an array containing both circles and rectangles.
+a vector containing both circles and rectangles.
 When such behavior is
 needed, a trait name can alternately be used as a type, called
 an _object_.